moto-timo/yocto-docs/documentation/ref-manual/structure.rst

 describes the Source Directory and gives information about those files and directories.

-For information on how to establish a local Source Directory on your development system, see the ":ref:`dev-manual/start:locating yocto project source files`" section in the Yocto Project Development Tasks Manual.

 .. note::

    The OpenEmbedded build system does not support file or directory